What Does Milky Oil Look Like

 What Does It Mean When Oil Looks Milky?

 When you check your car’s oil level, you might notice that the oil looks milky.
 This is caused by water in the oil, and it’s a sign that your car needs service.
-Water can get into your engine oil for a number of reasons.
+Water can get into your engine oil for several reasons.

 A coolant leak is one possibility, but sometimes condensation can build up inside the engine and mix with the oil.
 If you’ve recently driven through deep water, that could also be the cause.
 Milky oil won’t lubricate your engine as well as clean oil will, so it’s important to get this problem fixed right away.